aws/base64io-python/README.rst

 Getting Started
 ***************

-:class:`base64io.Base64IO` has no dependencies other than the standard library and should work with any version of Python greater than 3.8.
+:class:`base64io.Base64IO` has no dependencies other than the standard library and and should work with any version of Python greater than 2.6.
+We test it on CPython 3.8, 3.9, 3.10, 3.11, & 3.12.

 Installation
 ============